 “Now there are a lot of people out there that may or may not be spraying or treating properties that are big, big areas,” he said.
 Those contractors might be better served by moving down to a medium or large size machine such as the Ferris Pathfinder, Rover or Venture machines.

-In 2020, each of the manufacturers indicated they would continue to listen to dealers and contractors to meet their needs with additional equipment and technological upgrades to sprayer/spreaders and related tools.
+Each of the manufacturers indicated they would continue to listen to dealers and contractors to meet their needs with additional equipment and technological upgrades to sprayer/spreaders and related tools.
 This is great news for contractors, as it should make it easy to find the machine you need for the job.